niswat/home24-assignment/README.md

 - If a page contains a login form

 ## Pre-requisites
-- Internet Browser with lastest version installed , recommended Chrome/Firefox
+- Internet Browser with lastest version installed , recommended Chrome
 - Docker latest version installted, recommended v20.10.7
 - Make sure port 8082 is not in use as our aplpication will be listening on this port